 June 6, 2022: Site Visit #3.
-The site visit included DHHL staff and project consultants and was led by Anahola Hawaiian Homestead Association (AHHA) and Hawaiian Community Development Corporation (HCDC) at Kumu Camp.
-AHHA/HCDC shared the history of Kumu Camp and also discussed their progress on the 2010 priority projects, providing a memo with updates and new suggestions for the update of the Regional Plan.
+The site visit included DHHL staff and project consultants and was led by Anahola Hawaiian Homestead Association (AHHA) and the Homestead Community Development Corporation (HCDC) at Kumu Camp on Anahola Bay.
+AHHA/HCDC shared the history of Kumu Camp and also discussed their progress on the 2010 priority projects, providing a memo with updates and new suggestions for the update of the Regional Plan later that evening.